Fake news: UPSC Exam 2020 has not been cancelled

 India needs to urgently step up coronavirus testing say experts

-The Commission reviewed the harm caused to the national economy by the corona virus pandemic.
-Recognising the need to conserve financial resources at the national level, the Chairman and Members of the Union Public Service Commission have decided to voluntarily forego 30% of the basic pay received by them from the Commission for a period of one year, with effect from April, 2020.
+The Commission reviewed the harm caused to the national economy by the coronavirus pandemic.
+Recognising the need to conserve financial resources at the national level, the Chairman and Members of the Union Public Service Commission have decided to voluntarily forego 30 per cent of the basic pay received by them from the Commission for a period of one year, with effect from April 2020.